pburkholder/eponymous-principles/presentation.md

 > If you don’t see the use of [a fence]...
 Go away and think.
 > <br>
->  When you can ... tell me the use of it, I may allow you to destroy it.
+>  Then, when you can ... tell me the use of it, I may allow you to destroy it.
 -- G. K. Chesterton, 1929

 ^ The Foolish Reformer will remove any fence in their way